-Although he isn’t the most calm of the small dog breeds, the Welsh Corgi has a watchful, alert nature due to his herding background.
+This isn’t the calmest of the smaller dog breeds.
+The Welsh Corgi has a watchful, alert nature due to his herding background.

 Above all, these small dogs love to please their owners, and as very intelligent dogs, they pick up new skills very easily.
 He does like to be kept busy, although likewise, after his daily exercise, is just as happy to chill out by the fireside.

 Although the Welsh Corgi is a very sociable dog, as they have a heritage of herding and working ancestors in their blood lines, they have a high prey drive too.
 When they get the chance, they will chase after small animals, including the neighbour’s cat!